Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Jacob - Case & Post-Processing.md

 The case shall have mounting points to secure the board.
 The case shall include a raised bezel for the display for protection.

+*Constraints*
+The Post-processing must step the signal up from 3.3V to either 24V or 10V depenfing if its the tach or pwm signal.
+The case must fully protect all components inside of it.
+The subsystems must meet IPC J-STD-001.

+*Justifictation for Constraints*
+Constraint one applies because it is possible for the amplitude of the signals to be a range of values, but the pwm should be 24V and the tach will be 10V to 12V for accurate measurments.
+Constraint two applies because the case is useless if it doesn't provide adequate protection.
+Constraint three requires that proper soldering procedures, training, equipment, and materials are used.
+Following such guidelines will ensure safety and stable connections for the user of the tool and those working on it.

 # Overview of Proposed Solution
-The post-processing system starts off with a tachometer signal (3.3V) that it steps up from the microcontroller to send to the boiler controller (5-12V).
+The post-processing system starts off with a tachometer and pwm signal (3.3V) that it steps up from the microcontroller to send to the boiler controller 10-12V or 24V for the pwm.
 In addition to this, the signal must be isolated to protect the system from power surges.
 To accomplish this, an opto-coupler circuit will be implemented to meet both of these requirements.
 This circuit will consist of an opto-coupler, a current limiting resistor, and a pull up resistor.
 The case will be designed in solidworks then 3D printed.

 # Interfacing with Other Subsystems
 Microcontroller